 ITU-T X.1147 “Security requirements and framework for big data analytics in mobile Internet services” (under approval) mainly analyse the security requirements of big data analytics in mobile Internet services, and provide security framework.

-ITU-T X.1214 (revised) “Security assessment techniques in telecommunication/ICT networks” describes a global security assessment methodology for software-based telecommunication/ICT network elements and best practices for developers, manufacturers, operators and individual security experts of the telecommunication domain for addressing the secureness of their software-based elements.
+ITU-T X.1214 “Security assessment techniques in telecommunication/ICT networks” describes a global security assessment methodology for software-based telecommunication/ICT network elements and best practices for developers, manufacturers, operators and individual security experts of the telecommunication domain for addressing the secureness of their software-based elements.
 Both the traditional circuit-switched networks and the packet-based networks are exposed to different threats and attacks - from external as well as internal sources - that target the various parts of the telecommunications/ICT network.
 This Recommendation covers the following:

 Detection of vulnerabilities in telecommunications/ICT network